rotki/docs/usage-guides/accounts-and-balances.md

-# Tracking accounts & balances
+# Tracking Accounts & Balances

 To manage Blockchain Accounts, you need to visit the `Accounts` section from the left sidebar.